Guide

 - Use one shared number/inbox (even if it's just one phone for now).

-Calls & SMS quick check
+Take the Calls & SMS quick check

 Quick checkSee if Calls and Messaging tools are right for your team.

-Start Calls & SMS checkRelated guides
+Take the Calls & SMS quick checkRelated guides

 If this helped, you might also want to check out: